When searching for a job, there are a few ways to find one, the hidden job market can uncover a wealth of excellent career opportunities.

 Finally, call again, this time asking for the decision maker by his/her name and title.
 If anyone asks why you’re calling, you can truthfully say, “they’re expecting my call”.
 By using this call-write-call method, every time you call a decision maker, it will be a warm call, not a cold call.

 Need additional assistance?
-Reach out to Candace to learn more!
+Reach out via email to Candace or call toll-free 1 877 738-8052 to learn more!